Meet our trainers

 He served as a lobbyist for Environmental Action and for Americans for Democratic Action.
 On a pro-bono basis, Marty has worked with the National Democratic Institute in Bosnia, Croatia, and Azerbaijan.

-He is the proud father of Stella Quincy Stone, a sixth grader.
+He is the proud father of Stella Quincy Stone, a seventh grader.
 If campaigning gets into her blood, it won’t be a surprise.
 Marty’s grandmother, Lillian, was a suffragette and his mother, Nikki, now in her 80’s, still runs local races (and wins).

 A Californian and a graduate of the University of California at Santa Barbara, Marty can’t figure out how he has spent most of his life in Washington DC!